 The following tables show the maximum speeds that are possible with each different gear.
+The tachometer's needle will enter the red area if these speeds are exceeded.

 When shifting down a gear, it is important to confirm that the current vehicle speed is not in excess of the Maximum Allowable Speed of the gear which is about to be selected.